xCryptik/developer-rig/README.md

 # Usage: yarn extension-init -a [github_account] -r [github_repo] -d [directory]
 yarn extension-init -d <directory>
 ```
-To have the Developer Rig host the frontend assets of an Extension, use the `host` command.
+To have the Developer Rig host the front-end assets of an Extension, use the `host` command.
 Assets for the example Extension can be hosted on `https://localhost.rig.twitch.tv:8080` by issuing the following command:
 ```bash
 # Usage: yarn host -d <directory> -p [port]
 yarn host -d <directory>/public -p 8080
 ```

-_Ensure that the URL that the example Extension's Extension Backend Service (EBS) is running on and the Extension secret, match what is specified in the dev site!_
+_Ensure that the URL that the example Extension's Extension Back-end Service (EBS) is running on and the Extension secret, match what is specified in the dev site!_

 <img src="./docs/asset-hosting.png" width="70%">